 Metabolism (thus affecting body weight)

 The balance of water About Body Water Water accounts for about one half to two thirds of an average person’s weight.
-Fat tissue has a lower percentage of water than lean tissue and women tend to have more fat, so the percentage... read more and electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more (such as sodium and calcium)
+Fat tissue has a lower percentage of water than lean tissue and women tend to have more fat, so the percentage... read more and electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more (such as sodium and calcium)

 The production of body fluids (saliva, sweat, and tears)